Skip to main content

 const state = grid.api.getColumnState();

-See the full JS API Reference for all methods.
+See the full JS API Reference for all available methods.

 Theming

 The default theme uses CSS custom properties.
-Override them to match your design:
+Override any of them to match your design system:

 :root {